Prāśnika: Journal of Subcontinental Thought & Imagination

 With this in mind, we invite contributions on the following themes, but not limited to them:

-1. What is the character/status of kavi or philosopher in the pre-classical literature?
+2. How does the status of the poet and the philosopher change across the ancient to modern sources?
 Is there a difference between the two therein?

-2. What is the role/status of thinking in classical poetics and philosophical theories?
+3. What is the role of thinking in poetics?

-3. Is classical poetics sensitive to its own philosophical assumptions?
+4. Is poetics sensitive to its own (philosophical) assumptions?

-4. How sensitive is classical philosophical literature to its linguistic topologies, shaped by poetic traditions?
-And do poetic traditions shape linguistic topologies?
+5. How sensitive is philosophical literature to the hermeneutic horizon shaped by the poetic traditions?

-5. How do poets in linguistic traditions other than classical (Sanskrit, Pali, and/or Prakrit) envision or conceptualize the relationship between philosophy and poetry?
+6. How do poets across various literary traditions envision or conceptualise the relationship between philosophy and poetry?

-6. How do regional linguistic traditions conceive the role of a poet or philosopher?
+7. How do oral traditions conceive the role of a poet or philosopher?

 Submission Categories